CryptidGod/CryptidGod/README.md

 ### Hello!!!
 Welcome to my profile, my dear Pony.town player!!
 If you're here you might want to know some things about myself..
 I will provide that!!
-My favorite characters are HABIT from EverymanHybrid, Super Pochaco by Nitroplus and Legoshi from Beastars!! along some others that aren't really my current obsession...
+My favorite characters are HABIT from EverymanHybrid, Super Pochaco by Nitroplus and Juno from Beastars!! along some others that aren't really my current obsession...
 Most of the times I leave pony.town running in the background while I do something else so please whisper to talk to me!!

 ![Alt text](https://i.pinimg.com/originals/1d/f6/08/1df6083450d371e8f9f351900dcb4e37.gif)